 With regard to direct marketing communications, we will, where legally required, only engage in such communications where you have consented to receive it.
 You will have the opportunity to “opt out” at any time if you no longer wish to receive direct marketing communications from us.
 You have the right to withdraw your consent to processing of this nature at any time by emailing us at email@example.com.

-6. WHO DO WE SHARE YOUR INFORMATION WITH?
+7. WHO DO WE SHARE YOUR DATA WITH?S

 8. TRANSFERRING YOUR PERSONAL DATA ABROAD

 Your personal information may be sent to and stored by us and third parties in countries outside of where you are located (which could include countries that do not provide the same level of protection as the laws of your home country), and outside the European Economic Area and the United Kingdom.
 We may transfer your information abroad for the purposes listed in section 5 above.
 This may involve your information being transferred to United Malt Entities based in Australia and the United States (which are countries the European Commission does not deem to have adequate security in place) and to Canada, New Zealand and the United Kingdom (which are countries the European Commission deems to have adequate security in place).
 In addition, we may transfer your personal information to parties in countries outside the country where you are located to provide services to us.
 Where we transfer information outside of the European Economic Area or the United Kingdom, we will ensure that such transfers are subject to appropriate or suitable safeguards as required by the General Data Protection Regulation (EU) 2016/679 or other relevant laws.

 9. RETENTION OF YOUR PERSONAL DATA

 We will only retain your personal information for the period necessary to fulfil the purposes outlined in this Policy, or otherwise legally required or permitted.
 Data retention periods vary depending on location.
 This may be up to 7 years, unless a longer or shorter retention period is required or permitted by law.